clarkvd/DimentiaDetection/README.md

 https://drive.google.com/drive/folders/1uJmWYuDnOXFJHl1SGbIppyyMHM9K-l8j?usp=sharing
 (Note only BC accounts can open the link)

+The following instructions only apply to when you have all the files from the google drive link.
+Without this, you would have to run every cell in the colab file, which would take quite a long time.

 ## Running the Models
 - Run the first 2 blocks in "ResNet" section
 - Run the first 4 blocks in "Alexnet" section